wptrainingteam/creating-great-slides/README.md

 ### Sign Up

-_Do this conclusion once per workshop lessons meetup_ Thank you for attending today.
+_Do this conclusion once per workshop lessons meetup_

+Thank you for attending today.
 We will be passing a sign up sheet (or you will receive an email).
 If you are interested in speaking at an event,  please sign up to let us know.
-This is not a commitment, but we will get in touch with you to discuss the possibility of speaking at an upcoming meetup or WordCamp.</div>
+This is not a commitment, but we will get in touch with you to discuss the possibility of speaking at an upcoming meetup or WordCamp.